-Sending voice, data, picture, fax, etc., from one point to another using electronic media is termed as telecommunication and in short it terms as telecom.
+Sending voice, data, picture, fax, etc., from one point to another using electronic media is termed as telecommunication and in short 'telecom'.
 Examples include Phone, Radio, Television and Internet.
 The medium of transmission includes Wire (Copper), Fiber Optics, Ether (wireless), Radio towers, Microwave, Satellite, etc.

-Let me list down few international telecom operators, who are providing satisfactory telecom services to their customers:
+Now, let us list down a few international telecom operators, who are providing satisfactory telecom services to their customers −

-Let me also list down few basic telecom services being provided by various well known telecom operators:
+Let us also list down a few basic telecom services being provided by various well known telecom operators −

 - Voice Call